javiearth/git-course/git-course.md

 This structure will be repeated for each commit.

+*Note: see "1.16 Introduction to good practices" at the end of the section "Git Essentials" to know more about how to write commit messages more efficiently, you can skip that for now.*

 ### 1.6 How git works: staging and working directory

 Before moving any forward it is useful to clarify some concepts: